pyhys/minimalmodbus/README.txt

 The test coverage analysis is found at http://minimalmodbus.sourceforge.net/htmlcov/index.html.
 To see which parts of the code that have been tested, click the corresponding file name.

+Hardware tests are performed using a Delta DTB4824 process controller.
+See the test subfolder for more information.

 More details on the unittests are found on http://minimalmodbus.sourceforge.net/develop.html